"What's Bruce Lee's favorite drink?"

 - The Chosen One in Kung Pow!
 Enter the Fist does this, though he does have some martial arts talent.

 - In The Karate Kid Part III, Silver, despite being an actual karateka, does Kung Faux poses while making Funny Bruce Lee Noises before fighting Mr. Miyagi.
+And then after Mr. Miyagi is through, the old man mocks him in this fashion.

 - Rupert Grint does this in one scene in Wild Target while practicing with a Japanese sword.